 6. Tunku Abudul Rahman (TAR) Marine Park

-There are many natural wonders to be discovered in Malaysia, however we have picked our top 5 favorites to share with you.
+There are many natural wonders to be discovered in Malaysia, however, we have picked our top 5 Malaysia nature favorites to share with you.
 Not only are these sights beautiful but you won’t want to miss them during your adventures.

 7. Cameron Highlands

-The highest point in Malaysia above the sea offer a magnificent view as you can imagine.
+The highest point in Malaysia above the sea offers a magnificent view as you can imagine.

-Lush green Cameron highlands are home to many different animals and several species of flowers.
+Lush green Cameron Highlands, one of the best natural sights in the world, is home to many different animals and several species of flowers.
 Take into account that travel from place to place is best suited for a car or by train as the area is huge.

 8. Taman Negara Rainforest